Uniform Quasi ML based inference for the panel AR(1) model: Introduction

-Other tests (and CSs) for $\rho $ that have correct asymptotic size when $ \rho =1$ include (CSs based on) the Newey and West (1987) type GMM\ LM\ test(-statistic)s that exploit ABov and SYS moment conditions, respectively, see Madsen (2003) and K2009, and identification-robust test(-statistics)s such as the GMM AR test of Stock and Wright (2000) and the KLM and GMM-CLR tests of Kleibergen (2005) that exploit AB, ABov, SYS and AS moments conditions, cf. Bun and Kleibergen (2014).\footnote{ These GMM LM\ tests have correct asymptotic size when $\rho =1$ because the scaled sample moment conditions they depend on (evaluated at $\rho =1$) and their first derivates are asympto- tically independent.
-As a result these GMM\ LM test-statistics have the same limiting distri-bution as they would have under strong identification, i.e., $N(0,1)$ (or $\chi ^{2}(1)$ when squared), see Kruiniger (2009).
+GMM-based tests (and CSs) for $\rho $ that have correct uniform asymptotic size when $\rho =1$ include (CSs based on) the Newey and West (1987) type GMM\ LM\ test(-statistic)s that exploit ABov and SYS moment conditions, respectively, see Madsen (2003) and K2009, and identification-robust test(-statistics)s such as the GMM AR test of Stock and Wright (2000) and the KLM and GMM-CLR tests of Kleibergen (2005) that exploit AB, ABov, SYS and AS moments conditions, cf. Bun and Kleibergen (2014).\footnote{ These GMM LM\ tests have correct uniform asymptotic size when $\rho =1$ because the scaled sample moment conditions they depend on (evaluated at $ \rho =1$) and their first derivates are asymptotically independent.
+As a result these GMM\ LM test statistics have the same limiting distribution as they would have under strong identification, i.e., $N(0,1)$ (or $\chi ^{2}(1) $ when squared), see Kruiniger (2009).
 However, in general GMM LM tests are not robust to lack of identification.
-For instance, when $\rho =1,$ the GMM LM test that only exploits the moment conditions of AB does not have correct asymptotic size and should not be used, cf. Bond and Windmeijer (2005).} Results in Newey and Windmeijer (NW, 2009) imply that most of these identification robust test statistics have correct asymptotic size under many weak moment conditions asymptotics with a restriction on the relative rate at which the number of moment conditions and $N$ tend to infinity.
+For instance, if $\rho =1,$ the GMM LM test that only exploits the moment conditions of AB does not have correct uniform asymptotic size and shouldn't be used,\thinspace cf.\thinspace Bond and Windmeijer (2005).} Results in Newey and Windmeijer (NW, 2009) imply that most of these identification robust test statistics also have correct asymptotic size under many weak moment conditions asymptotics with a restriction on the relative rate at which the number of moment conditions and $N$ tend to infinity.
 The only possible exceptions are the tests that exploit the non-linear AS moment conditions when NW's second assumption, in particular global identification, does not hold.
 However, this only happens when $T\geq 3$ and the variances of the errors change over time at a constant rate, cf. Alvarez and Arellano (2022).
 Andrews and Guggenberger (2017) have shown that under rather general conditions the KLM and GMM-CLR tests for nonlinear moment condition models have correct asymptotic size as $N\rightarrow \infty $ although they note that for GMM-CLR tests this result depends in the multi-parameter case on how the conditioning statistic, upon which the GMM-CLR test depends, is weighted.